Non-Traditional Post-Bachelor's Routes to Initial Certification

-The College of Education offers alternative routes to teacher certification for individuals with specific backgrounds, including those who are fluent speakers of world languages such as Arabic or Chinese and those who have backgrounds in mathematics and science and intend to teach in urban schools.
+The College of Education offers non-traditional routes to teacher certification for individuals with specific backgrounds, including those who are fluent speakers of Chinese and those who have backgrounds in science and intend to teach in urban schools.
 These specialized post-baccalaureate programs are designed to meet particular needs in the teaching workforce and include unique admission and course requirements.
 Other individuals wishing to earn initial certification after earning a bachelor’s degree may apply for the more traditional Post Bachelor’s Program at MSU.

 Chinese Experimental Teacher Certification ProgramThe Chinese Experimental Teacher Certification Program prepares fluent speakers of Chinese Mandarin to be certified as K-12 teachers of Chinese language and culture in the United States.
 The two-year program, offered in collaboration with the Confucius Institute at MSU, leads to initial teacher certification.
 Under specific circumstances, it may also be possible for certified Michigan teachers who are fluent speakers of Chinese Mandarin to add an endorsement in that language.